-Many Canadians are now turning DIY home security systems because they believe they can limit the maintenance cost for the system.
+Many Canadians are now turning Do-It-Yourself home security systems because they believe they can limit the maintenance cost for the system.
 This may be true, but unfortunately, turning to DIY home security options has weakened the security around the homes of many property owners.
-In this article, we will provide our guidance by presenting the disadvantages of choosing DIY home security systems over professional home security systems.
+In this article, we will provide our guidance by presenting the disadvantages of choosing Do-It-Yourself security systems over professional security systems.

 Most DIY systems have limited support options for the user of the system.
 As a homeowner, you might be able to contact the manufacturer of your system for guidance, but you won’t have access to full 24-hour support offered through a security team.
 If the system loses functionality, or if you have a question about its performance in the coming months, you will have to work harder to find the right answers.